Harmoware/Harmoware-VIS/README.md

 ### connectToHarmowareVis

 Utility to synchronize the state of `connectToHarmowareVis` to the prop of container component.
-Since `state` and` actions` are directly bound below props, if you prefer other bind methods, you need to make Utility yourself.
+Since `state` and` actions` are directly connected, if you prefer other bind methods, you need to make Utility yourself.

 ### HarmoVisLayers